PoorHttp/Jinja24Doc/doc/readme.txt

 For me, will be nice, if params padding will be do like <ul> - <li> html lists.
 But jinja2doc will be create as simple way to generate documentation easy, fast and miscellaneous.
-I write really fast, and as tool for generate documentation of Poor WSGI.
-After this work, i put some time to document and smooth this project, so if you want to do same improvement do it, and pleas send me it for another users via sf.net or to mail: mcbig at zeropage.cz.
+I write it really fast, and as tool for generate documentation of Poor WSGI.
+After this work, I put some time to document and smooth this project, so if you want to do same improvement do it, and please send me it for another users via GitHub or to mail: mcbig at zeropage.cz.

 === Python 3 ===